RawToast/fpinscala/README.md

+Exercises and solutions for Functional Programming in Scala.

+Base repo forked from fpinscala-muc/fpinscala.

 ![Build status](https://travis-ci.org/fpinscala/fpinscala.svg?branch=master)

 This repository contains exercises, hints, and answers for the book [Functional Programming in Scala](http://manning.com/bjarnason/).
 Along with the book itself, it's the closest you'll get to having your own private functional programming tutor without actually having one.